html2rss/html2rss/README.md

 | `extractor`    | Defaults to the `'text'` extractor.                    |
 | `post_process` | A object or array, see notes on post processors below. |

-Some extractors require additional attributes to be added to the selector hash.

 ## Using extractors

 Extractors help with extracting the information from your item, e.g. from HTML attributes.